tranek/GASDocumentation/README.md

 > Is it viable to have several AbilitySystemComponents which have the same owner but different avatars (e.g. on pawn and weapon/items/projectiles with Owner set to PlayerState)?
 >
 > The first problem I see there would be implementing the IGameplayTagAssetInterface and IAbilitySystemInterface on the owning actor.
-The former may be possible: just aggregate the tags from all all ASCs (but watch out -HasAlMatchingGameplayTags may be met only via cross ASC aggregation.
+The former may be possible: just aggregate the tags from all all ASCs (but watch out -HasAllMatchingGameplayTags may be met only via cross ASC aggregation.
 It wouldn't be enough to just forward that calls to each ASC and OR the results together).
 But the later is even trickier: which ASC is the authoritative one?
 If someone wants to apply a GE -which one should receive it?
 Maybe you can work these out but this side of the problem will be the hardest: owners will multiple ASCs beneath them.
 >
 > Separate ASCs on the pawn and the weapon can make sense on its own though.
 E.g, distinguishing between tags the describe the weapon vs those that describe the owning pawn.
 Maybe it does make sense that tags granted to the weapon also “apply” to the owner and nothing else (E.g, attributes and GEs are independent but the owner will aggregate the owned tags like I describe above).
 This could work out, I am sure.
 But having multiple ASCs with the same owner may get dicey.